WebAhead/html-workshop/README.md

 </body>
 ```

-- Right click on your html file and click on `open in browser`, this should open the browser with the result of this file.
+- Right click on your html file and click on `open in browser` or `open with live server`, this should open the browser with the result of this file.
 You should see the h1 heading with `The Main Heading` on the page.

 - Let's explore this a bit more, in the browser, open the inspector.
 You can do so by either pressing `f12` or right clicking on the page and then inspect or pressing `ctrl+shift+i`.